 The Clare Project now provides a variety of support options for the trans, non-binary, and intersex (TNBI) community in Brighton and across Sussex.
 Over the years, we have welcomed thousands of TNBI people through our doors, regardless of their gender identity, gender expression, or biological sex variation.

 We pride ourselves on being TNBI-led, and TNBI-orientated in both our support services and campaigning.
 Over recent years, we have developed a strong Trustee Board and a small but remarkable team of workers and volunteers.

 Our team, members and supporters have worked tirelessly to develop ourselves as the flagship TNBI service in Sussex.
-We now run social drop-ins both online and in person, monthly social meals, twice-monthly workshops, and have a variety of 1:1 support options.
+We now run social drop-ins both online and in person, monthly social meals, monthly workshops and a neurodivergent group.
+We have a variety of 1:1 support options.
 We create resources for the community, deliver training and consultancy to organisations, and are involved in running various events for the TNBI community throughout the year.